-Airport parking is almost always more expensive than offsite parking.
+Terminal parking is almost always more expensive than offsite airport parking.
 Airports charge whopping rates to park their car in their lots, which explains why airport parking is one of the biggest revenue generators for airports.

 A recent study found that airports make about $3.7 billion in annual revenue from car parking rates.
 This translates to about 41% of their non-aviation income.

 Moreover, you could end up spending more than your airfare on your car parking costs, as indicated in a recent survey on the world’s most expensive airport parking.
 Boston’s Logan Airport and the San Francisco airport ranked very highly in this survey.

 There have been numerous reports of people complaining of dents, scratched doors, and cracked windows on their cars after they returned from their trips.
 This is especially the case in remote parking lots where there is little to no supervision.

 If saving time is your main motivation for parking at the airport, there are better ways to save time that will cost you far less money.
 Park and fly is one of the best options that helps you to bring your costs down and to save you time.

 With a park and fly option, you can find a hotel that is close to an airport and that offers cheaper long-term parking options.
 Thus, you get to save on the cost of parking while at the same time reducing the amount of time you spend checking in for your flight.

 How to Get Cheaper Airport Parking and Avoid Crazy Parking Fees

 Hotels close to the airport give you offers and discounts that combine a single night in their hotel with long-term parking for your car.
 You can simply drive to the airport the night before your flight, enjoy your night at the hotel, leave your car there, and avoid the hefty airport parking fees.

 A Friend or Family Member can Drive you to the Airport